All posts by Rachael Smith

 FloridAgriculture eNews | May 2020

-Giving back is a tradition of Farm Bureau county Farm Bureaus, even amid a pandemic.
+Giving back is a tradition of County Farm Bureaus, even amid a pandemic.
 Multiple county Farm Bureaus have donated to community food banks, helped link farmers and ranchers to local citizens to distribute fresh produce and coordinated various food and peanut butter drives.

 Marion County Farm Bureau has donated $15,374 in COVID-19 relief to the First Step Food Bank, Inc., in Marion County.
 The food bank works with various food banks and pantries to distribute items to local citizens.
 Marion County Farm Bureau also donated $1,000 to the Victory2020 Gardens Project sponsored by the Marion County 4-H Office.
 The project provides virtual gardening tips and modules from UF/IFAS Extension in Columbia and Marion Counties.